coherentdrift/fallacytag/_pages/03-scaffolded-intelligence.md

 ---
 layout: default
 title: "3.
-Scaffolded Intelligence: How LLMs Can Support Better Reasoning"
+How LLMs Can Support Better Reasoning"
 nav_order: 4
 ---

-## 3. Scaffolded Intelligence: How LLMs Can Support Better Reasoning
+## 3. How LLMs Can Support Better Reasoning
 {: .no_toc }

 ## Table of Contents